 For example, if your optimal attention span is 30 minutes, then create Smart Lists for each context with the time required less than 31 minutes.
 30 minutes is just an example, you can have as many time-required variations as you like.

 Daylite Smartlist window with GTD style next actions

 Over time, you will create a bunch of GTD based Smart Lists.

 The review process is critical for you to close any open loops.
-For this process you also use Task Smart Lists but using slightly different criteria.
-In this case you want to look at Tasks you've completed in the last 7 days, using this Smart List criteria:
+For this process, you also use Task Smart Lists but using slightly different criteria.
+In this case, you want to look at Tasks you've completed in the last 7 days, using these Smart List criteria:

-Category (context): (maybe none if you want to review all) Status: Done strong>Completed Date: In the last 7 days GTD review smartlist
+Category (context): (maybe none if you want to review all) Status: Done strong>Completed Date: In the last 7 days GTD review the smart list

 Delegated to: (the user) Status: Less than Done Conversely you can also create Smart Lists for things that have been delegated to you by specific individuals (useful right before a meeting):